Peacock-Biscuit/ds-production-refactor/README.md

-# ML Production Practice
+# ds-production-refactor

-A refactoring project that transforms statistical and machine learning analyses from exploratory Jupyter notebooks into production-grade Python code.
+A refactoring project that transforms data science analyses from exploratory Jupyter notebooks into production-grade Python code.
-This repository demonstrates the full DS-to-MLE engineering transformation: taking existing data science work across machine learning, Bayesian statistics, regression analysis, and statistical inference, and rebuilding it with software engineering best practices — modular structure, type hints, docstrings, unit tests, CI/CD pipelines, and REST API serving.
+Each folder takes existing statistical and ML work and rebuilds it with software engineering best practices — modular structure, type hints, docstrings, unit tests, CI/CD pipelines, and REST API serving.
+The goal is to practice the engineering discipline that bridges data science and ML engineering.

-What this shows:
+## What this shows
 * Refactoring notebook-style code into clean, modular Python packages
 * Type-annotated functions with full docstrings
 * pytest test suites covering data loading, model training, and prediction validation